 All employees are assigned standard permissions by default.
 If you need additional permissions, or the ability to edit a particular page, please submit a helpdesk request.

 -all employees must fill in their employee profile

-- Fill it out (provide a lovely picture if you like), and Submit it.
+- Fill it out (provide a lovely picture if you like), and click the Update Profile button.